billthefarmer/mididriver/README.md

 	int render(short buffer[]) Renders a buffer's worth of audio from the Sonivox synthesizer into the buffer provided.
 The buffer should be an array of shorts of the size returned by init().
+Returns 0 on failure, number of shorts renderd on success.

 	boolean write(byte buffer[])  Writes midi data to the Sonivox synthesizer.
 The length of the array should be the exact length of